Volunteer for this event

 Stationed at key intersections and turns, you'll help guide riders safely and keep things running smoothly.
 You're a critical part of overall flow!

 This position is for when the riders are coming into the finish the last 1.5km, to help them get to their glory along this section!
 12:00 - 4pm .
-We will have a meeting at 9 am at the start/finish.
+We will have a meeting at 9 am at the start/finish or just before shift.